np-overflow/pioi/index.md

 ---
-layout: page
+layout: home

 hero:
   name: Poly-ITE Infomatics Olympiad
-  text: A 5-hour informatics Olympiad open to all polytechnic and ITE students.
+  tagline: A 5-hour informatics Olympiad open to all polytechnic and ITE students.
+  actions:
+  - theme: brand
+    text: Register now!
+    link: /
+  - theme: alt
+    text: Learn more
+    link: /about

 about:
   - title: About PIOI